aaronicsubstances/scalable-ipc/README.md

 #### Details

+NB:
+  1. never bother about failures resulting from sending data pdus.

 ##### message send request received

 if message send request is received for a remote endpoint, save any send request callback supplied.